waleko/PictureCrypt/README.md

 ## About
 A simple cross-platform steganography project which hides data in images.
-This project is built on [Qt Platform](https://qt.io) using MVC pattern and features GUI.
+This project is built on [Qt Platform](https://qt.io) using MVC pattern and features GUI and console interface.

 ## Download
 Get stable binary files at [latest release page](https://github.com/waleko/PictureCrypt/releases/latest)